Residence Life and Housing FAQs

 Sharing of Property

-- Do we share use of the television, DVD player, refrigerator?
-Do we share use of a computer?
+- Do we share use of the television and refrigerator?
+Do we share use of gaming systems?

 - If we both pitch in and split the cost of something in our room, what happens at checkout time or if one of us leaves school?